A graph coloring approach to family-based haplotype reconstruction: Applications of ECVC problems to Genomics

 \subsection{ECVC problems and missingness and imputation.}

-When there are subjects with missing genotypes at the $k$-th marker, delete the corresponding edges from $G$ and apply Algorithm ~\ref{alg-n-ECVC} on the corresponding submultigraph with the constraint list's domain restricted appropriately.
-Performing an initial scan of all markers for missingness and recording all missingness patterns to partition the $n$-ECVC problems into problems on a number of submultigraphs still gives worst case performance of $\mathcal{O}(n|E|)$.
+When there are subjects with missing genotypes at the $k$-th marker, delete the corresponding edges from $G$ and solve the ECVC problem on the corresponding submultigraph with the constraint list's domain restricted appropriately.
+Performing an initial scan of all markers for missingness and recording all missingness patterns to partition the $n$-ECVC problems into problems on a number of submultigraphs still gives worst case performance of $\mathcal{O}(n|E|)$, and can be used in conjunction with all other ideas presented in Section ~\ref{sec:applications}.
 Imputation of a subject's missing genotypes at marker $k$ is naturally achieved on any subject in which both of the their corresponding edge's vertices are in the vertex set of the $k$-th submultigraph.
 Imputation of a subject's haplotype(s) at the $k$-th marker can be achieved when at least one of their edge's vertices is in the vertex set of the $k$-th submultigraph.
 Imputation of haplotypes and genotypes in this way is suitable for both rare and common variants.
-It is worth noting that for family members on which we have no WGS data (but with known IBD), we can impute their genotypes and haplotypes(s) similarly.
-These imputed haplotypes and genotypes can increase a study's power by increasing the number of subjects, assuming data on the phenotypes(s) of interest are available on those subjects.
+It is worth noting that for family members on which we have no WGS data (but with known IBD), we can impute their genotypes and haplotype(s) similarly.
+For example, in the genomic interval $\I$, haplotypes and genotypes of the mother of individuals 3 and 4 in Figure ~\ref{fig_IBD} can be thus imputed.
+Imputing haplotypes and genotypes increases a study's power by increasing the number of subjects, assuming data on the phenotypes(s) of interest are available for those subjects.